An Online Seminar Taught by

 More accurate and reliable results can be obtained with maximum likelihood or multiple imputation.

-These new methods for handling missing data have been around for at least a decade, but have only become practical in the last few years with the introduction of widely available and user-friendly software.
+Although these methods for handling missing data have been around for at least two decades, they have only become practical in recent few years with the introduction of widely available and user-friendly software.
 Maximum likelihood and multiple imputation have very similar statistical properties.
 If the assumptions are met, they are approximately unbiased and efficient–that is, they have minimum sampling variance.

 What’s remarkable is that these newer methods depend on less demanding assumptions than those required for conventional methods for handling missing data.
 Maximum likelihood is available for linear models, logistic regression and Cox regression.
 Multiple imputation can be used for virtually any statistical problem.